So, you set up your VoIP phone system, but you’re experiencing dropped calls, no incoming calls, or your phone keeps ringing after you pick up.

 - Application Layer Gateway (ALG) – Routers segments your ISP and your internal network through a process known as Network Address Translation (NAT).
 An ALG acts as a proxy to rewrite the destination addresses in data packets for improved connectivity.

-The problem with SIP ALG is the packet rewriting aspect of it.
-SIP ALG can be useful to mitigate multiple NATs, but it doesn’t help the vast majority.
+The problem with SIP ALG is its packet rewriting.
+While it can be useful to mitigate multiple NATs, it doesn’t help the vast majority.
 Let’s take a more in-depth look at what’s happening with these data packets.

 The diagram above shows that the Application Layer Gateway changes the destination public IPs in SIP packets.
 Certain commercial routers are smart enough to inspect the SIP messages themselves to leave private IP addresses alone.